What is the definition of healthy versus unhealthy scepticism?

 Anomalistic psychology is the study of the paranormal by those who do not believe it exists…The last time I checked this it was called bias and so Chris French teaches an unashamedly biased pseudoscience.
 In reality, it’s a cunning strategy by a senior psychologist with the intent of gaining student qualifications for pseudoscience, virtual scepticism and bias, none of which (or so we are told) have a place in the science of psychology or any other science.
 He also keeps himself in a cushy job as debunking and calling people stupid is so much easier than doing real and useful science.

-(Note: Let us not forget that many of the founding fathers of science, like Newton, Boyle and others spent most of their time studying the paranormal.
+(Note: Let us not forget that many of the founding fathers of science, like Newton, Boyle, William Crookes and others spent most of their time studying the paranormal.
 If we look at the record of the most productive scientists of more recent times we find a surprisingly large proportion with paranormal connections.
 But I don’t expect French to know anything about science history!)
-For more on French et al
+Click for more on French et al

 Wiki Paranormal: A psychological study involving 174 members of the Society for Psychical Research (SPR) completed a delusional ideation questionnaire and a deductive reasoning task.
 As predicted, (WOW) the study showed that “individuals who reported a strong belief in the paranormal made more errors and displayed more delusional ideation than skeptical individuals”.